The Department of Health and Human Services

 - physical facilities modified to accommodate the new equipment; and

-- equipment ordered, received, installed and currently in use for the
+- equipment ordered, received, installed and currently in use for the development of the system.

 Data acquisition activities including working with: